Biltong (Salted Only)

 7. Weigh each piece and place in dehydrator.

-8. Dry at 95 degrees until biltong are about 55% their original weight.
+8. Dry at 95 degrees until biltong is about 55% their original weight or further if you prefer dryer.

 9. How “wet” or dry you dehydrate is a matter of personal taste.
 Dry longer if desired.